satwik2663/Machine-Learning-Song-Mood-Classifier/README.md

 Machine learning model to classify mood of the song as Happy/Sad <br>

 # Goal: <br>
-- Mood classifier for a top-40 list <br>
+- Mood classifier for a top-k list <br>
 - Displaying mood of the song using Search <br>

 # To use the model